Malnutrition In Children: Causes, Symptoms And Treatment

 Signs and symptoms of overnutrition

-• Unintentional weight gain, which is often abnormal or excessive
+• Unintentional weight gain in kids, which is often abnormal or excessive

 • Changes in hair, nail, and skin quality and color due to micronutrient deficiencies